History of Naiant microphones

 The Schoeps circuit offers better efficiency and lower output impedance at the cost of higher parts count, which requires a PCB or very clever use of perfboard!
 The Schoeps circuit, or any circuit that uses the capsule FET as a phase splitter and thus stays fully balanced from that point, will offer better noise immunity as well.

 The “Linkwitz Mod”

 I sometimes get questions about whether or not I modify the capsules I use for my microphones.
-Usually I don’t; it’s easier to simply purchase three-terminal capsules, but for the 6mm capsules I don’t bother.
+I don’t; it’s easier to simply purchase three-terminal capsules, but for two-terminal 6mm capsules I don’t bother.
 The Linkwitz mod is perhaps the most misunderstood aspect of DIY mic construction.
 I don’t mean Linkwitz misunderstands it!
 I think his work is quite good.
-But many DIYers misunderstand it.
+But some DIYers misunderstand it.

 Have a look at the Linkwitz circuit–the most important features are the use of a source resistor and a following buffer circuit.
 The majority of the reduction in capsule distortion comes from those two features.
 However, many people understand the Linkwitz mod as the mere cutting of the trace from source to ground.
 That’s actually not necessary to achieve high SPL handling.
 Instead, as my schematics above show, it’s also possible to float the capsule to isolate the source from ground, and still keep the capsule happily unloaded with the use of a source resistor.

 The trace-cut will add a few extra dB to maximum SPL handling above what a floating design with source resistor will give you, at the cost of sensitivity.
 It may also have some effect on noise and induced noise immunity, but honestly I haven’t done enough testing to complete describe those phenomena.
 However, if you aren’t using a balanced topology from the capsule FET, your noise immunity will suffer, with or without the modification.